-In the past 20-30 years, most zoos have seen a radical transformation wherein animals aren’t simply display pieces any longer but are the key to helping people connect with their environment in a safe, and educational manner.
+In the past 20-30 years, most zoos have seen a radical transformation wherein animals aren’t simply display pieces but are the key to helping people connect with their environment in a safe, and educational manner.
 Unfortunately, many zoos around the world still follow the old ways and are notably cruel or neglectful, but they are also becoming the target of ethical revisions and will hopefully evolve with the rest of the modern zoological movement.
 The modern focus for many zoos now seems to be the education of the public and the re-connection between humanity and nature.
 A laudable goal if ever there was one.

 Colonial Conservation in South Africa

 South Africa is known the world over for its natural beauty and diversity of flora and fauna and, prior to European colonisation, the inhabitants of Southern Africa, the Khoisan and Bantu peoples, lived in relative harmony with their surroundings.
 Resource use was influenced by religious and cultural beliefs and practices and it was rare for an area to be sucked dry of resources, forcing the local people to either die out or move on.